 GEMS Curriculum Sequences

-GEMS sequences are a uniquely flexible curriculum.
-For example, the GEMS Space Science Sequence for 6—8 is comprised of 4 units, each about two weeks long or less.
-It is possible to teach the units all during a single years' course of study; or, individual units can be taught each year over two to three years.
-Not all of the units in a sequence must be taught—each can stand alone as necessary.
-This flexibility allows schools to determine when to teach specific content based on their standards and curriculum requirements, using integrated units that naturally progress and build on prior knowledge.
+Sequences provide a uniquely flexible curriculum.
+For example, the GEMS Space Science Sequence for 6–8 is comprised of 4 units, each about two weeks long or less.
+It is possible to teach all the units during a single years' course of study; or, individual units can be taught each year over two to three years.
+Not all of the units in a sequence must be taught—each can stand alone if necessary.
+This flexibility allows schools to determine when to teach specific content based on their standards and curriculum requirements.

 Unit 1 Unit 2 Unit 3 Unit 4